What Happens After Completion? Your Post-Conveyancing Guide for 2026

 Register the property

 With your stamp duty land tax form submitted (and notice returned), your solicitor is able to register you as the new owner at the Land Registry using form AP1, i.e. register the change in title.
-This is compulsory and is considered to be definitive proof of ownership.
-This is a vital step because, without it, you will not be able to sell or otherwise deal with the property and could even have the entire transaction set aside if the property is resold to another buyer in good faith who subsequently registers the property with the Land Registry.
+This is compulsory and constitutes definitive proof of ownership.
+This is a vital step because, without it, you will not be able to sell or otherwise deal with the property, and the entire transaction could be set aside if the property is resold to another buyer in good faith who subsequently registers it with the Land Registry.

 It is also on the same AP1 form that a mortgage will be registered against the property.
 If the mortgage is not registered and a subsequent lender loans funds on the property, the first lender will lose priority and could become an unsecured lender.
 A lender will be very keen to have it confirmed that their investment has been protected and registered at the Land Registry so this is an important step in the post-completion process.